-Yes-to assist the Compensation Committee with establishing executive compensation for 2011 and 2012, the Compensation Committee retained Frederic W. Cook & Co., Inc. ("Cook & Co."), a nationally recognized executive compensation consulting firm, to provide competitive market data, assist in establishing a peer group of companies and provide guidance to compensation structure as well as levels of compensation for our senior executives and the Board.
-The Compensation Committee and the Board of Directors consulted with Cook & Co. in determining the executive compensation to be awarded to all of the Named Executive Officers, including Ms. Cochran and Mr. Woodhouse, in 2012.
-Cook & Co. reports directly to the Compensation Committee and performs additional services for management only with the permission of the Compensation Committee.
+To assist the Compensation Committee with establishing executive compensation, the Compensation Committee retains Cook & Co., a nationally recognized executive compensation consulting firm, to provide competitive market data, assist in establishing a peer group of companies and provide guidance to compensation structure as well as levels of compensation for our senior executives and the Board.
+The Compensation Committee consulted with Cook & Co. in determining the compensation to be awarded to all of the Named Executive Officers, including Ms. Cochran, in 2012.
+Cook & Co. reports directly to the Compensation Committee.
 We believe that Cook & Co. is independent of management and provides the Compensation Committee with objective advice.